Unified laboratory-frame analysis of atomic gravitational-wave sensors: Atoms and light pulses in gravitational waves

 In this section, we summarize the effects of a GW acting on a possibly trapped atom with mass $m$, which interacts with light pulses.
 In the laboratory reference frame, it is described by the Hamiltonian

 with $\hat{p}$ being the momentum operator.
 We omit Earth's gravity and rotations to focus on GWs, as they do not modify our results to leading order, especially in differential measurements.

 acting on a massive particle in the laboratory frame derived in Appendix~\ref{app.GW-potential}.
 Here, the $z$ direction is the transverse direction of the propagating GW with a phase offset $\varphi$.
 It acts as a time-dependent harmonic gravitational potential for atoms, shown in the density plot in Fig.~\ref{fig:Potentials}.
-The phase induced by this gravitational potential can be connected to the Doppler phase shift.~\cite{Badurina2025}
+The phase induced by this gravitational potential can be connected to the Doppler phase shift.~\cite{Badurina2025} Hence, the GW has no effect for a particle located at the origin $z=0$.
+In fact, it corresponds to the point of expansion of our laboratory system, and in this reference frame all distances are measured with respect to this origin.
+While in other frames the distances between two particles may be directly changed by the metric, in the laboratory frame the potential instead accelerates them, depending on their location.

 At the same time, also the interrogating lasers propagate through the GW.
-In Appendix~\ref{app.GW-potential} we solve the Eikonal equation for such a setting, resulting in a perturbation $\chi_{\pm}^{(1)} = \chi_\omega \pm \chi_k $ of the light's phase, shown as a density plot in Fig.~\ref{fig:Potentials} for pulses traveling in positive (+) and negative (-) $z$ direction.
+In Appendix~\ref{app.GW-potential} we solve the Eikonal equation for such a setting, resulting in a perturbation $\chi_{\pm}^{(1)} = \chi_\omega \pm \chi_k $ of the light's phase, shown as a density plot along the light cone in Fig.~\ref{fig:Potentials} for pulses traveling in positive (+) and negative (-) $z$ direction.
 First, $\chi_\omega$ leads to an altered frequency of the laser pulse depending on the position, which generates the potential

 Moreover, we will later connect this potential to the Einstein phase~\cite{Badurina2025} shift in atom interferometers.
-Note that this mass defect in principle has a similar effect on the Newtonian-gravity coupling of a massive particle to Earth's gravity field,~\cite{Sonnleitner2018,Schwartz2019} which has already been the focus of previous studies,~\cite{Ufrecht2020,DiPumpo2021} especially for interferometers generated by single-photon transitions.~\cite{Bott2023} However, it cancels in the differential measurement schemes considered in this work and can therefore be omitted.
+Note that this mass defect in principle has a similar effect on the Newtonian-gravity coupling of a massive particle to Earth's gravity field,~\cite{Sonnleitner2018,Schwartz2019} which has already been the focus of previous studies,~\cite{Ufrecht2020,DiPumpo2021} especially for interferometers generated by single-photon transitions.~\cite{Bott2023} However, it cancels in the differential measurement schemes considered in this work and can therefore be omitted for protocols without $k$-reversal schemes.